Kopy91/seer_breast_cancer/README.md

 * for details see install instructions in requirements.txt

-# The Data
+# Dataset
-The data are from the Kaggle competition [Seer Breast Cancer Data - Labeled](https://www.kaggle.com/datasets/reihanenamdari/breast-cancer), which is based on the SEER Program of the NCI from 2017 November, providing information on population-based cancer statistics.
+The data is from the aggle website [Seer Breast Cancer Data - Labeled](https://www.kaggle.com/datasets/reihanenamdari/breast-cancer).
+It is based on the SEER Program of the NCI from 2017 November, providing information on population-based cancer statistics.
 The dataset involved female patients with infiltrating duct and lobular carcinoma breast cancer (SEER primary cites recode NOS histology codes 8522/3) diagnosed in 2006-2010.
 Patients with unknown tumour size, examined regional LNs, positive regional LNs, and patients whose survival months were less than 1 month were excluded; thus, 4024 patients were ultimately included.
 The target variable contains the values 'Alive' and 'Dead'.
 Any patient that died after the follow-up cut-off in 2017 was recorded to be alive as of the cut-off date.

-The data set consists of the following variables:
+The dataset consists of the following variables:

 * Age: Patient age in years.
 * Race: Race record is based on the race variables and the American Indian/Native American IHS link variable.
 This recode should be used to link to the populations for white, black and other.
 It is independent of Hispanic ethnicity.
 For more information, see : http://seer.cancer.gov/seerstat/variables/seer/race_ethnicity.